timwaizenegger/miraclecast/README.md

  5. Apart from list, or show info with peer &lt;mac&gt; there's nothing useful here by now.
 For a Q&D see [Using as peer](https://github.com/albfan/miraclecast/issues/4)

+## Troubleshooting

+* Check if you have a firewall running if the wifi connection can't be established

+* If you're having issues with the wifi connection (no ifname, see pull #125 ) try

+        miracle-wifid --use-dev

+* If you're having issues with built-in gstreamer playback, you can try running vlc manually after successful connection:

+        vlc rtp://@:1991

 ## UIBC

 > The User Input Back Channel (UIBC) is an optional WFD feature that when implemented facilitates communication of user inputs to a User Interface, present at the WFD Sink, to the WFD Source.